It’s getting to be Golf Tournament Time!

 MHDS has been serving Jackson since 1972 with programs for adults with intellectual disabilities including employment and residential services.
 Now, MHDS also has facilities in Haywood and Hardeman counties.
-Each person served has an personalized service plan which fosters skills development and retention.
+Each person served has a personalized service plan which fosters skills development and retention.
 DSP’s with the kind of longevity and commitment Deborah has shown are not taken for granted.